-Since the COVID-19 pandemic has sent commercial airlines into freefall, private jets have increased in popularity – we take a closer look
+Since the COVID-19 pandemic has sent commercial airlines into freefall, private jet travel has increased in popularity: we take a closer look.

 Travel was one of the industries hit hardest – and first – by the recent coronavirus pandemic, as lockdowns were imposed across the world and borders closed to new arrivals.

 “COVID-19 drastically changed the landscape of the travel industry.
 With many restrictions in place to hinder the spread of the virus, airline passenger levels have fallen dramatically and virtually every air carrier has been forced to reduce schedules, cancel routes and take aircraft out of service,” says Nadya Krisko, Regional Business Aviation Leader, Honeywell Aerospace.

 According to the Air Transport Action Group (ATAG), an estimated 46 million jobs are currently at risk due to loss of connectivity caused by COVID-19: 41.2 million from the travel and tourism sector, and 4.8 million spread across direct employment in aviation.
 But, perhaps surprisingly, one area of the sector is enjoying a surge in popularity since its initial slump – private jet travel.

 “Even if airline routes are available, there are fewer options available in terms of travel dates, times and destinations.
 As a result, many fliers are considering traveling by private aircraft.
 Private jet operators offer passengers the flexibility and opportunity to fly to different locations at personalised times, making up for the gap in the market currently left by airline operators,” Krisko explains.

 The phrase ‘private jet’ conjures up an image of affluent billionaire playboys quaffing champagne.
 But in the coronavirus, many companies have been chartering jets in order to continue travelling for business.
 According to James Moon, creator of TailHail – a membership-based private aircraft platform – chartering an aircraft can be surprisingly reasonable.